Tendon Repair Surgery

 How do I know if my tendon repair surgery was successful?

 You will know your tendon repair surgery was successful if you experience less pain, improved range of motion, and increased strength in the affected area.
-Your healthcare provider will also monitor your progress and may perform tests to assess the healing process.
+Your doctor will also monitor your progress and may perform tests to assess the healing process.

 What are the signs of complications after tendon repair surgery?